What is optometry?

 Lifelong eye care starts with optometry

-Regular eye care is important at every stage of life, even when vision seems normal.
-Optometry plays a critical role in helping people see clearly, manage their eye health and prevent conditions that could harm their eyesight.
+Optometry can play an important role in helping people see clearly, manage their eye health and help prevent conditions that could harm their eyesight.

 Sources